sooriyaarachchi/pybites.github.io-src/content/making-of-task-manager.md

 ## Conclusion
 Overall it was a great experience and I learned a lot from it.
-I'd recommend anyone looking to learn more about Python to take the time and participate in these code challenges.
+I'd recommend anyone looking to learn more about Python to take the time and participate [in PyBites code challenges](http://pybit.es/pages/challenges.html).
 It's one thing to read about how to do something and another one altogether having to actually implement it.

 ---